rainakpuels/Real-Time-Bus-Tracker/README.md

 # How to Run

-If you download all the necessary files in one folder, the "index.html" should run in your browser.

-To customize, you can sign up for your own Google Maps API.
-That will allow you to create your own Map ID, which you can style through their platform.
+You will need to sign up for Google Maps API to get your own key.
+You will input this into the index.html file.
+Additionally, you can create a style for your map through Google and append it to a Map ID, which you can input that into the mapanimation.js file.

 # Roadmap of Future Improvemenets